Organ transplantation in fiction: Organ transplants from victims raised to be organ donors

 Kazuo Ishiguro's 2005 dystopian novel Never Let Me Go also has a similar theme to its predecessors, but lacks the action-adventure theme of the previous works, concentrating on the characters' feelings and personal stories and the development of psychological horror at their plight.
 It was later made into a 2010 British drama film of the same name.
+Author Jay Clayton noted that the in-universe portrayal of the public reaction to the discovery of a school where clones are raised to be organ donors draws comparisons to retrospective reactions to real-world situations such as enslavement in the United States, Tuskegee Syphilis Study, and medical experimentation by Nazis.
+Another author reviewing Never Let Me Go argued that it follows a similar structure to boarding school novels, where a youth grows up to fully realize their purpose, traditionally being a vocation and here being to become an organ donor.
+With this comparison, idea of building one's identity around their vocation is criticized.

 The commissioned four-part radio play Jefferson 37 by Jenny Stephens also explores the same theme, and was first broadcast on BBC Radio 4 Extra in 2006.
 The whole plot takes place within Abbotsville, a free range laboratory, where the clones are deliberately dehumanised.
 The story culminates with their humanity resisting the desire to quash it.

 The plot of Unwind, a 2007 science fiction novel by young adult literature author Neal Shusterman, takes place in the United States, after a civil war somewhere in the near future.
 After a civil war is fought over abortion, a compromise was reached, allowing parents to sign an order for their children between the ages of 13 and 18 years old to be "unwound"—taken to "harvest camps" and having their body parts harvested for later use.
 The reasoning was that, since all their organs were required to be used, unwinds did not technically die, because their individual body parts lived on.

+In 1968, the Indian author Kottayam Pushpanath published Chuvanna Manushyan, his literary debut.
+It was published in the Malayalam Manorajyam weekly.
+It is a story that a famous professor Jane, a surgeon that was famous for her experiments trying to keep organs from recent corpses alive.